Damonbodine/lifeops/README.md

 ## 🌟 Overview

-LifeOps is your all-in-one command center — a self-optimizing daily assistant that listens to how you feel, watches how you spend your time, learns what matters to you, and helps you balance deep work, meaningful relationships, health, and self-care.
+LifeOps is your all-in-one command center — a self-optimizing daily assistant that listens to how you feel, learns what matters to you, and helps you balance deep work, meaningful relationships, health, and self-care.

-It combines app usage tracking, AI scheduling, voice input, mood analysis, and proactive life suggestions — built for people who want to live with focus, integrity, and intention.
+It combines app usage tracking, AI scheduling, mood analysis, and proactive life suggestions — built for people who want to live with focus, integrity, and intention.

 ---